Germany's Scholz halts Nord Stream 2 as Ukraine crisis deepens | Headlines

 - Germany

-Europe's most divisive energy project, Nord Stream 2 is designed to double the amount of gas flowing from Russia straight to Germany, bypassing traditional transit nation Ukraine, on the bed of the Baltic Sea.
-It has faced resistance within the European Union, from the United States as well as Ukraine, on the grounds it increases Europe's energy dependence on Russia, denies Ukraine transit fees and makes it more vulnerable to Russian invasion.
+The project is designed to double the amount of gas flowing from Russia straight to Germany under the Baltic Sea, bypassing traditional transit nation Ukraine.
+Germany obtains half its gas from Russia and had argued that Nord Stream 2 was primarily a commercial project to diversify energy supplies for Europe.

+But it faced opposition within the European Union and from the United States on the grounds that it would increase Europe's energy dependence on Russia, as well as denying Ukraine transit fees and making it more vulnerable to Russian invasion.
+"This a huge change for German foreign policy with massive implications for energy security and Berlin's broader position towards Moscow," said Marcel Dirsus, non-resident fellow at Kiel University's Institute for Security Policy.

-"In light of the most recent developments we must reassess the situation in particular regarding Nord Stream 2," Scholz said at a news conference with his Irish counterpart, adding that the economy ministry would look again at the certification process given Russia's actions.
-He said he had asked the economy ministry to take steps to make sure that certification could not take place at the moment.
+"It suggests that Germany is actually serious about imposing tough costs on Russia."
+Scholz said he had asked the economy ministry to take steps to ensure that certification could not take place at the moment.

+"There can be no certification of the pipeline and without this certification, Nord Stream 2 cannot begin operating," he told a news conference with his Irish counterpart.
 "The appropriate departments of the economy ministry will make a new assessment of the security of our supply in light of what has changed in last few days."

-The German government had long said Nord Stream 2 was primarily a commercial project that diversifies energy supplies for Europe.
-Europe's largest economy depends on Russia for around half its energy needs.
+Economy Minister Robert Habeck said Germany's gas supply was secured even without additional delivery via Nord Stream 2.
+But he told journalists in Duesseldorf that gas prices were another matter, and likely to rise further in the short term.

+Germany's Federal Network Agency - which regulates the electricity, gas, telecommunications, post and railway sectors - in November suspended the process to certify the pipeline, saying the operator must register a legal entity in Germany.
+Energy analysts had expected it to pick up the procedure in mid-year after the operator followed through on those instructions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)